sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=9j20XPfOcgQ&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy described in Chapter Six of Larry Connor's "High Probability Trading" is called the Multiple Days Up and Multiple Days Down Strategy.
-Here's a summary:

-**Objective**: To identify potential buying opportunities when an ETF has experienced significant downward momentum.

-**Key Components**:
+### Article Summary: Multiple Days Up and Down Trading Strategy

+#### Themes:
+- Introduces a trading strategy from Larry Connor's book *High Probability Trading*.
+- Focuses on identifying trends in ETFs using specific criteria.
+- Evaluates the strategy's performance through backtesting.

+#### Trading Products:
+- **ETFs**: The strategy is applied to ETFs such as SPY and QQQ, among others.

+#### Indicators:
+- **Moving Averages**:
+  - 200-day moving average (used as a support level).
+  - 5-day moving average (used to determine entry and exit points).
-1. **Entry Signal**: The strategy suggests entering a long position (buying) when an ETF has dropped at least four out of the last five trading days.
-This is indicated by a specific indicator that swings from low to high, signaling many down days.
+- **Down Days**: The strategy considers ETFs that have dropped at least four out of the last five trading days.

-2. **Supportive Conditions for Entry**:
+#### Strategy Details:
+1. **Entry Rules**:
-   - The ETF's price must be above its 200-day moving average (to ensure it's not in a long-term downtrend).
+   - Enter when the ETF is above its 200-day moving average.
-   - The closing price must be below the 5-day moving average (indicating recent weakness).
+   - Close must be below the 5-day moving average.

-3. **Entry Timing**: Enter the trade at the close of the day when one of the supportive conditions is met.
+   - ETF has dropped at least four days out of the last five.
+   - Entry signal at the close.

+2. **Exit Rules**:
-4. **Exit Signal**: Exit the trade (sell) when the ETF closes above its 5-day moving average, signaling a potential reversal.
+   - Sell when the ETF closes above its 5-day moving average.

+3. **Risk Management**:
-5. **Risk Management**: No stop loss is used in this strategy, which increases risk but aims to capture trends once they have reversed.
+   - No stop loss is used in this strategy.

-**Backtesting Results**:
+#### Backtest Performance:
-- Backtests were conducted on 20 different stock market ETFs from 2000 onwards.
+- Tested on 20 different stock market ETFs from 2000 to present.
-- Results varied significantly across individual ETFs.
+- Results varied significantly across ETFs.
-- When tested as a portfolio with allocations of 20% per signal (holding a maximum of five ETFs at a time), the strategy produced low annual returns due to minimal time spent in the market.
+- When traded as a portfolio (20% allocation per signal, holding max 5 ETFs at a time), the equity curve showed low annual returns.
+- Low returns attributed to minimal time spent in the market.
-- Testing was also done on SPY and QQQ with 50% equity allocation each, but results remained unimpressive, showing erratic performance.
+- Reoptimized strategy by focusing on SPY and QQQ with 50% equity in each position:

-**Conclusion**: The strategy's results are not particularly impressive, and the creator suggests exploring other strategies available on their website for better outcomes.
-As always, trading carries risks, and viewers are encouraged to do thorough research before implementing any strategy.

-This summary provides a concise overview of the strategy, its mechanics, and the backtesting outcomes mentioned in the video.
+  - Equity curve remained erratic.
+  - Results were still unimpressive.

+#### Conclusions:
+- The strategy's performance was not spectacular based on backtesting.
+- Alternative strategies are recommended for better results.

+### Final Note:
+The article concludes by encouraging readers to explore other strategies available on the website and emphasizes the importance of thorough testing before trading.
 </details>

 <details>